bigchaindb/org/ROADMAP.md

 #### Priority 1

-- Support smart contracts via:
+- Support smart contracts (and create new marketing channels) via:
   - integration with Ethereum
   - integration with Hyperledger Fabric